 This is a terrible feeling – you spend all of this time baking a cake and then it sticks!
 The best ways to avoid this are to grease your pan before adding anything into it, and making sure that your cake is still quite how when you flip it over.
 If you let it cool too long, the caramel on top will begin to set up and stick to the pan.

-What other pans can I bake this upside down pineapple cake in?
+What other pans can I use to bake this recipe for pineapple upside down cake?

 • You can skip making homemade yellow cake mix and use a box of cake mix.
 If so, use the pineapple juice to substitute for the water when making the yellow cake mix.